 The Police Department contracts with a company called Lexipol which designs (web based) policy manuals and training for law enforcement agencies all over the United States.
 Lexipol further provides a full library of customizable, state-specific law enforcement policies that are updated in response to new state and federal laws and court decisions.
-The (attached) BWC and MVAR policies were drafted in Lexipol and are consistent with federal and state guidance as well as industry best practices.
+The BWC/MVAR Policy Committee made edits to the Lexipol template BWC and MVAR policies, tailoring specific functionality and workflow to Police Department operational practices, while remaining consistent with federal and state guidance as well as industry best practices.